 The Congress Trail is a popular paved loop that starts at the General Sherman Tree, the largest in the world, and goes about a mile south to an impressive collection of immense sequoias, a few of which look just as big as the Sherman Tree, and some unusual clusters of sequoia.
 The Congress Trail is the most impressive trail in the park; no other trail has so many big sequoias in such a short distance.

-Start in the always-busy Sherman Tree parking lot and join the parade of sightseers descending the paved trail to the Sherman Tree.
-It’s a 200-foot descent to the tree, so there will be a pretty significant climb back to the parking lot, especially given the elevation.
-However, in summer there's a shuttle to and from the tree.
+Join the parade of sightseers descending the paved trail to the Sherman Tree.
+It’s a 200-foot descent to the tree, so there will be a bit of a climb back to the parking lot; however, in summer you can always take the shuttle back to the lot.

 The trail bottoms out near the Sherman Tree.
 To your right is a short spur to the tree, which really is quite a stupendous sight.
 To your left, opposite the short spur, is the Congress Trail.

 The trail gets off to a good start.
 Scattered around the Sherman Tree are a number of other pretty impressive sequoias, and the trail passes a few of these.

 A nice side trip would be to hike 0.4 miles up this trail to the first junction, where there’s a little meadow surrounded by sequoias; the Alta Trail is strikingly lush, with a little creek and a plush green groundcover that blooms with purple lupines in July.

 The main loop continues past large sequoias as it curves back toward the north.
 The sequoias thin out briefly, then the trail reaches the Sherman Tree area and climbs back up to the parking lot.

-© 2011 David Baselt
+© 2006, 2011, 2019 David Baselt